 I need to practice a little more the camouflage pattern of the German uniforms.
 For example, I practice in one of the hands and feet and advance to the whole if the patterns and color are OK.
-It takes time to paint again after all painting was done because it is different from my image.
+It takes time to paint again after all the painting was done because it is different from my image.
 The shock is big.
 Though the trial and error are fun in various ways, too small painting needs perseverance.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.

 From elementary school through university students repeatedly suspend and restart my modeling, it’s about 25 years of this hobby’s history.